Rubus Classification

 Series Rhamnifolii

 Short-stalked glands rare on stems but usually present on rachis and pedicels, though can be very short and sparse so difficult to find (occasionally completely absent); prickles confined to angles of stem; leaves usually grey-felted below (occasionally almost white-felted, as in R. prolongatus).
 On the continent the Rhamnifolii are combined with the Sylvatici.
-Other examples: R. altiarcuatus, R. cardiophyllus, R. cerdicii, R. curvispinosus, R. davisii, R. dumnoniensis, R. elegantispinosus, R. cissburiensis, R. lasiodermis, R. milfordensis, R. nemoralis, R. pistoris, R. polyanthemus, R. rubritinctus, R. subinermoides.
+Other examples: R. altiarcuatus, R. cardiophyllus, R. cerdicii, R. curvispinosus, R. davisii, R. dumnoniensis, R. elegantispinosus, R. cissburiensis, R. incurvatus, R. lasiodermis, R. milfordensis, R. nemoralis, R. pistoris, R. polyanthemus, R. rubritinctus, R. subinermoides.

 Series Sprengeliani